Chicken Caprese Skillet

 How to Make this Chicken Caprese Skillet

 This delicious Caprese Chicken-inspired recipe comes together in just 25 minutes!
+For the full list of recipe instructions, scroll down to the recipe card.

-2. Add the tomatoes: Add the halved cherry tomatoes to the skillet and cook until blistered and softened.
+• Add the halved cherry tomatoes to the skillet and cook until blistered and softened.

 How to store: